thosgood/this-weeks-finds/markdown/101-151/week105.md

 This is just a rotation around the z axis.
 Using the same trick we can think of any rotation in n dimensions as a rotation in n+1 dimensions.
 So we can think of O(0) as sitting inside O(1), which sits inside O(2), which sits inside O(3), which sits inside O(4), and so on!
-Let\'s do that.
-Then let\'s just take the *union* of all these guys, and we get\...
+Let's do that.
+Then let's just take the *union* of all these guys, and we get\...
 O(∞)!
 This is the group of rotations, together with reflections, in infinite dimensions.

-(Now if you know your math, or you read \"[week82](week82.html)\", you\'ll realize that I didn\'t really change the subject, since the Clifford algebra C~n~ is really just a handy way to study rotations in n dimensions.
+(Now if you know your math, or you read "[week82](week82.html)", you'll realize that I didn't really change the subject, since the Clifford algebra C~n~ is really just a handy way to study rotations in n dimensions.
 But never mind.)

-Now O(∞) is a very big group, but it elegantly summarizes a lot of information about rotations in all dimensions, so it\'s not surprising that topologists have studied it.
-One of the thing topologists do when studying a space is to work out its \"homotopy groups\".
+Now O(∞) is a very big group, but it elegantly summarizes a lot of information about rotations in all dimensions, so it's not surprising that topologists have studied it.
+One of the thing topologists do when studying a space is to work out its "homotopy groups".
 If you hand them a space X, and choose a point x in this space, they will work out all the topologically distinct ways you can stick an n-dimensional sphere in this space, where we require that the north pole of the sphere be at x.
 This is what they are paid to do.
 We call the set of all such ways the homotopy group π~n~(X).
-For a more precise description, try
-\"[week102](week102.html)\" - but this will do for now.
+For a more precise description, try "[week102](week102.html)" - but this will do for now.

 So, what are the homotopy groups of O(∞)?
 Well, they start out looking like this: